 How to Talk to Your Kids About Moving

 Whether or not to move is a tough decision.
 Telling your kids that you are moving can also be very tough.
+How to talk to kids about moving?
 There are a number of things that you can do to ensure that things go well as you break the news to your kids.
 Before telling your kids that you are moving, make sure that you are in an environment where there are as few distractions as possible.
 Make sure that there are no items around that might distract your children.
 Do not break the news to your children in front of other people where it can be an embarrassing ordeal for them.

 When to tell your kids you are moving

 You should only tell your children that you are moving once you’ve made the final decision to move.
 Do not going to say, “We are going to move,” if no serious decisions or actions have been made.
 It is without a doubt that your children will most likely have some level of strong feelings about moving.
 There is a pretty good chance that your children may have negative emotions.
 Including resentment, sadness, fear and anger.

 How to help avoid negative emotions